medvekoma/debezium-tutorial/README.md

 This will start the following services:
  - zookeeper
  - kafka
- - mysql with example database
+ - schema registry
- - kafka connector with debezium
+ - mysql
- - kafka watcher
+ - kafka connect with debezium

 ### create a source connector